 | Weaknesses | Repelled by Quranic recitations, Ayat al-Kursi, sincere faith |

-| Opposing Holy Figure | Archangel Jibril, Prophet Muhammad, other prophets |
+| Opposing Holy Figure | Archangel Jibril, Prophet Muhammad, and other prophets |

-| Social Structure | Leader of Shayatin, commands jinn tribes |
+| Social Structure | Leader of Shayatin, commands Jinn tribes |

 | Followers/Tribe Size | Commands countless Shayatin and evil jinn |